 Bulbs that should be pre-chilled in zones 9-10:

-All tulips, plus others including hyacinths, muscari, crocus, and alliums
+All tulips, plus others including hyacinths, muscari, crocus and alliums

 Bulbs that will bloom in zones 8-9 without pre-chilling: